andrei2timo/andrei2timo/README.md

 Here are a few noteworthy projects I've worked on:

-🎥 [Cinema System Management](https://github.com/andrei2timo/ESD-UWEFlix-Cinema-Component-B.git): A Django-based web application for managing a cinema system, utilizing Docker and APIs.
+🎥 [Cinema Management System](https://github.com/andrei2timo/ESD-UWEFlix-Cinema-Component-B.git): A Django-based web application for managing a cinema system, utilizing Docker and APIs.

 🧩 [AI Sudoku Solver using Algorithm X and Augmented Reality](https://github.com/andrei2timo/Dissertation---AI-Sudoku-Solver-using-Algorithm-X-and-Augmented-Reality.git): A project showcasing an AI-powered Sudoku solver implemented using Algorithm X and Augmented Reality technique.